Essential Facts about Midwives

 Midwives & Birth in the United States

-- In 2011, CNMs/CMs attended 309,514 births—a slight decline in total births, but a stable percentage of all US births and a slight increase in percentage of vaginal births compared to 2010.
-In 2011, CNMs/CMs attended 92.2% of all midwife-attended births, 11.7% of all vaginal births, and 7.8% of total US births.2 (2011 is the most recent year for which final birth data are available from the National Center for Health Statistics.)
+In 2012, CNMs/CMs attended 313,846 births—a slight increase despite a decrease in total US births compared to 2011.
+In 2012, CNMs/CMs attended 91.7% of all midwife-attended births, 11.8% of all vaginal births, and 7.9% of total US births.2 (2012 is the most recent year for which final birth data are available from the National Center for Health Statistics.)

 Because CM is a newer, equivalent pathway to midwifery, it is not yet reflected in all state legislatures.
 CMs are authorized to practice in Delaware, Missouri, New Jersey, New York, and Rhode Island.
 CMs have prescription-writing authority in New York.

 While midwives are well-known for attending births, 53.3% of CNMs/CMs identify reproductive care and 33.1% identify primary care as main responsibilities in their full-time positions.
 Examples include annual exams, writing prescriptions, basic nutrition counseling, parenting education, patient education, and reproductive health visits.3

 In 2012, 94.9% of CNM/CM-attended births occurred in hospitals, 2.6% occurred in freestanding birth centers, and 2.5% occurred in homes.1

 More than 50% of CNMs/CMs list physician practices or hospitals/medical centers as their principal employers.4

 Medicaid reimbursement for CNM/CM care is mandatory in all states, and is 100% of the physician fee schedule under the Medicare part B fee schedule.
 The majority of states also mandate private insurance reimbursement for midwifery services.

 Standards for education and certification in midwifery are identical for CNMs and CMs.